How to set up and configure your own personal Nextcloud server

 It is important that you update the list of trusted domains from which you are going to access Nextcloud.

-Regardless of whether you will host Nextcloud from a custom domain (cloud.domainname.com
+Regardless of whether you will host Nextcloud from a custom domain (cloud.domainname.com) or from

 that address here.